 There is a small tea room and gift shop next to bridge cottage including a tiny little ‘book nook’, a place where you can donate old books or buy a second hand one for a suggested donation of £1 (an honesty box hangs on the door).
 All donations are put back towards conserving the Flatford area.

 I wish I had visited Flatford when it was warmer!
 During the summer you can hire row boats or even take a little 8 seater ‘shuttle boat’ along the River Stour to Dedham village!
-Otherwise there is a 3 mile walk across the fields to the village, however due to the recent downpours, the area was flooded and the staff were advising people not to attempt the walk (Easter 2018).
+Otherwise there is a 3 mile walk across the fields to the village.
+However the area is liable to flooding in heavy downpours.
+The staff were advising people not to attempt the walk during my visit.

 There are a couple of shorter walking routes: the Orange Route which is around 3/4 mile and takes around 30 minutes to complete (or a lot longer in the mud) and a Purple Route which is a little longer at 1.25 miles equalling a 45 minute walk.